Skip to footer content

 What is a SortedList?

-When it comes to working with SortedLists alongside PDF generation tasks, IronPDF integrates perfectly with this class, giving you even more control over PDF generation.
+When working with SortedLists alongside PDF generation tasks, IronPDF integrates perfectly with this class, providing enhanced control over PDF generation.

 Key Features and Use Cases